Professor Alex Moseley

 Background

 I have a background in Archaeology, and over the last 25 years have developed a strategic interest in learning and teaching aligned with a growing interdisciplinary research portfolio.
-I joined Anglia Ruskin University from the University of Leicester, where as Head of Curriculum Enhancement I led the institution through curriculum transformation; a deep review of digital learning support; development of learning communities; and most recently designed the flexible, blended approach to learning and teaching under COVID.
+I joined Anglia Ruskin University from the University of Leicester, where as Head of Curriculum Enhancement I led the institution through curriculum transformation; a deep review of digital learning support; development of learning communities; and designed the flexible, blended approach to learning and teaching under COVID.

-I am also actively involved in national and international thinking around pedagogy and quality, both in my own area of playful learning, and in rethinking flexible future HE provision.
+I am actively involved in national and international thinking around pedagogy and quality, both in my own area of playful learning, and in rethinking flexible future HE provision.

 I have remained an active teacher and facilitator, with a belief in active learning and the power of play.
 I am an interdisciplinary researcher, and believe in a research-teaching nexus, where students and staff co-develop as learners and researchers.

-As Head of Anglia Learning and Teaching, I aim to use my experience and knowledge of teaching, adult training, research and quality in HE, and bring these together strategically and creatively with my talented team to push active and research-led learning and teaching, authentic assessment, and flexible digital/blended learning.
+As Head of Anglia Learning and Teaching, I aim to use my experience and knowledge of teaching, adult training, research and quality in HE, and bring these together strategically and creatively with my talented team to push active, inclusive and research-led learning and teaching, authentic assessment, and flexible digital/blended learning.
 Throughout I am committed to making sure everyone is included, by designing inclusively, valuing diversity, and strengthening learning communities.

 Research interests